ucsb-cs184-f24/team06/team/sprint10/sec10.md

 # Sophia
 Complete:
 - Removed all console.logs, kept all console.warnings
-Currently:
-- Resolving new bug with searching for users
+- Resolved bug caused by searching for users when a user email registered to Firebase is undefined

 # Sam
 Complete: